I chose to become a physiotherapist because…

 Growing up I was one of four brothers.
 My father was a dentist and two of my brothers are doctors.
 We were all keen sportsmen and eventually I merged the two finding my passion for physical medicine and becoming a physiotherapist.

 What has surprised me most about my profession

-What will always brings a smile to my face?
+What will always bring a smile to my face?!

 - By Physiotherapist Jacky Balfour Running is a great aerobic exercise.
 It is very time-effective and can be done almost anywhere at any time - and all you need is a…

 - New research has found that 34% of people in London have been prevented from exercising due to back or neck pain, and an unfortunate 28% felt it was exercise itself…